Incubaid/arakoon/doc/pylabs/arakoon_pylabs_client.rst

 =====================
 Arakoon PyLabs Client
 =====================
-When you have set up your `Arakoon setup`_, you can use a PyLabs client to interact with Arakoon.
+When you have set up your :doc:`Arakoon setup <configuring_arakoon>`, you can use a PyLabs client to interact with Arakoon.

-.. _Arakoon setup: configuring_arakoon.html

 Connecting to an Arakoon Cluster
 ================================